okaram/IntroJava/AffectiveDomainQuestions.md

 ## (M2) I want to write a program to ...
 Do you have any particular programs or kinds of programs you'd like to write ?
 Please describe them here.

-## Questions for midterm
+## Good practice / midterm questions
 What would be a good question for our midterm exam ?
+Just for practice ?